 HIS 589 SEMINAR IN RUSSIAN/SOVIET HISTORY.
 (3).
-Specialized study in Russian or Soviet political and special events with emphasis on revolutionary activities.
+Specialized study in Russian and Soviet political and special events with emphasis the Soviet Union to present day Russia.

 HIS 590 SEMINAR IN MODERN GERMANY.
 (3).
-A seminar on Modern Germany from unification in 1871 to the post-war era and reunification, 1989-1990.
+A seminar on Modern Germany from unification in 1871 to the post-war era, reunification, 1989-1990 to the present.